tomjoht/tomjoht.github.io/pages/academics/academic-post-guidelines.md

 If you've grown tired of the academic discourse that you've been writing in, the guest post gives you an opportunity to write in a more creative style.
 You can tell a story, explain how a research topic first became relevant to you, be personal or transparent in dangerous ways.
 Remember, it's a blog, so there are no rules except to be interesting.

-As with the conversation post, write your guest post in Google docs and share it with me.
-This makes it easy to convert it to Markdown.
+The process for submitting the guest post is simple: write your guest post in Google docs and share it with me (tomjoht@gmail.com).
+Google Docs makes it easy to convert it to Markdown.

-Here's an example guest post from Emily January Peterson on [stereotypes](/2018/07/18/stereotypes-about-tech-writers-in-workplace/).
+Here's an example guest post from Emily January Peterson on [stereotypes](/2018/07/18/stereotypes-about-tech-writers-in-workplace/), and another guest post by Melonie McMichael on [technological adaptability](https://idratherbewriting.com/2018/07/18/learning-technology/).

 ## Podcasts {#podcasts}

-A third type of post is a podcast.
+A second type of post is a podcast.
 You might choose this option if you'd like to have a conversation and you prefer the spoken exchange, as you might feel it's easier to explain ideas this way.
 Or you might prefer the more dynamic aspect of podcasts &mdash; by dynamic, I mean your responses might change the questions and direction of the podcast in more natural, spontaneous ways.
-This kind of dynamic direction isn't always possible through written asynchronous conversation posts.

-For podcasts, I'll pretty much prepare the same series of questions as I do in conversation posts, but rather than write your responses, we'll chat through Skype.
-You'll need some type of microphone for the podcast.
+For podcasts, I'll usually start with something you've published as a springboard into the discussion.
+I can send a few questions or talking points ahead of time for you to prepare.
+We'll chat through Skype, so you'll need a USB microphone.

 Here's an example of a podcast with Kirk St. Amant on the [relationship between academics and practitioners](/2018/07/11/research-as-bridge-between-academics-and-practitioners-kirk-st-amant-podcast/).